apptainer/singularity-userdocs/definition_files.rst

     %files from build
       /root/hello /bin/hello

 The names of stages are arbitrary.
 Files can only be copied from stages declared before the current stage in the definition.
-E.g., the "devel" stage in the above definition cannot copy files from the "final" stage, but the "final" stage can copy files from the "devel" stage.
+E.g., the ``devel`` stage in the above definition cannot copy files from the ``final`` stage, but the ``final`` stage can copy files from the ``devel`` stage.

 ----
 Apps